Factbox: How a virus impacts the economy and markets

 GRAPHIC: Consumer spending in China sank during the SARS outbreak here

-On Tuesday, Chinese drugmakers Jiangsu Bioperfectus Technologies Co Ltd (688399.SS), Shandong Lukang Pharmaceutical Co Ltd (600789.SS), and Jiangsu Hengrui Medicine Co Ltd (600276.SS) were among those outperforming the wider market.
-Facemask manufacturers Tianjin Teda Co Ltd (000652.SZ) and Shanghai Dragon Corp (600630.SS) also outperformed.
+On Tuesday, Chinese drugmakers Jiangsu Bioperfectus Technologies Co Ltd , Shandong Lukang Pharmaceutical Co Ltd, and Jiangsu Hengrui Medicine Co Ltd were among those outperforming the wider market.
+Facemask manufacturers Tianjin Teda Co Ltd and Shanghai Dragon Corp also outperformed.

-Shares of long-haul flight operators Air France (AIRF.PA), Lufthansa (LHAG.DE) and British Airways-owner IAG (ICAG.L) retreated, as news of the contagion raised concerns over disruptions to travel during a coming Chinese holiday.
+Shares of long-haul flight operators Air France, Lufthansa and British Airways-owner IAG retreated, as news of the contagion raised concerns over disruptions to travel during a coming Chinese holiday.

 GRAPHIC: Winners and losers here

-China-exposed luxury goods makers including LVMH (LVMH.PA), Kering (PRTP.PA), Hermes (HRMS.PA) and Burberry (BRBY.L) also fell.
+China-exposed luxury goods makers including LVMH, Kering, Hermes and Burberry also fell.

 An IMF paper here by David Bloom, Daniel Cadarette, and JP Sevilla notes that even when the health impact of an outbreak is relatively limited, economic consequences can be quickly magnified.
 The authors cite the case of Liberia during the 2014 Ebola outbreak, which saw GDP growth decline even as the country's overall death rate fell over the same period.